 Tennis Canada launched Tuesday the first edition of Tennis Day in Canada which will be held on Saturday May 13.
 In order to showcase that tennis is an accessible sport for people of all ages and skill levels, several Quebec personalities and media members challenged top 8-10 year old prospects, senior world champion Rosemarie Asch, former pro players Réjean Genois, Simon Larose, Frédéric Niemeyer, Marie-Ève Pelletier, Philippe Bédard, bronze medalist at the most recent Parapan Am Games, as well as current WTA players Françoise Abanda and Aleksandra Wozniak.

-The players exchanged a few balls on the courts at Uniprix Stadium to highlight the celebration of tennis that will be held on Saturday.
+The players exchanged a few balls on the courts at STADE IGA to highlight the celebration of tennis that will be held on Saturday.
 For the occasion, all Canadians from across the country are encouraged to pick up a racquet and try the sport of tennis as the first-ever Tennis Day in Canada.
 Supported by Tennis Canada, the Provincial Tennis Associations, and the Tennis Professionals Association, Tennis Day in Canada will be a national festival for the sport and make tennis more accessible than ever with over 150 clubs offering free courts and programming.

 “The goal of Tennis Day in Canada is to introduce more people to the sport and celebrate the growing tennis community,” said Eugène Lapierre, Vice-President of professional tennis in Quebec.
 “Tennis has been on the rise in Canada for the past several years and we want to make sure that this trend continues for many years to come.”